-New data show patients with thoracic cancers who were infected by SARS-CoV-2 (COVID-19) suffered a high rate of 33%.
+New data show patients with thoracic cancers who were infected by SARS-CoV-2 (COVID-19) suffered a high death rate of 33%.
 The findings were published in The Lancet Oncology.
 The data came from TERAVOLT, a consortium that specifically tracks outcomes of people with thoracic cancer who developed the novel respiratory virus.

 While the majority of those who died were hospitalized, only 9% were admitted to intensive care units, according to a study published in The Lancet Oncology.
 Most died from complications of COVID-19, not the progression of cancer.

 “Just having a lung cancer diagnosis in and of itself shouldn’t exclude patients from care,” said Leora Horn, MD, MSc, Ingram Associate Professor of Cancer Research at Vanderbilt-Ingram Cancer Center, who is a senior author of the study and a TERAVOLT consortium steering committee member in a press release.